bor0/gidti/manuscript/appendices.md

 An example of a pure function is {$$}f(x) = x + 1{/$$}.
 An example of an impure function is {$$}f(x) = \text{launch} \ x \ \text{rockets}{/$$}.
 Since this function causes side-effects, sometimes the launch of the rockets may not be successful (e.g. the case where we have no more rockets to launch).

 Computer programs are not usable if there is no interaction with the user.
-One problem arises with languages such as Idris (where expressions are mathematical and have no side effects) is that IO contains side effects.
+One problem that arises with languages such as Idris (where expressions are mathematical and have no side effects) is that IO contains side effects.
 For this reason, such interactions will be encapsulated in a data structure that looks something like:

 ```
 data IO a -- IO operation that returns a value of type a